-The Audit Committee has reviewed the following audit and non-audit fees billed to the Company by Crowe LLP for 2018 and 2017 for purposes of considering whether such fees are compatible with maintaining the auditor's independence, and concluded that such fees did not impair Crowe LLP's independence.
+The Audit Committee has reviewed the following audit and non-audit fees billed to the Company by Crowe LLP for 2019 and 2018 for purposes of considering whether such fees are compatible with maintaining the auditor's independence, and concluded that such fees did not impair Crowe LLP's independence.
 The policy of the Audit Committee is to pre-approve all audit and non-audit services performed by Crowe LLP before the services are performed, including all of the services described under "Audit Fees" and "Audit-Related Fees," "Tax Fees" and "All Other Fees" below.
+The

-The Audit Committee has pre-approved all of the services provided by Crowe LLP in accordance with the policies and procedures described in the section titled "-Audit Committee Pre-Approval."
+Audit Committee has pre-approved all of the services provided by Crowe LLP in accordance with the policies and procedures described in the section titled "-Audit Committee Pre-Approval."

-Fo For the Year Ended December 31,
+For the Year Ended December 31,

-2018 2017
+2019 2018

-Audit Fees (1) \$ 291,750 \$ 388,584
+Audit Fees (1) \$ 472,500 \$ 291,750

-Audit-Related Fees (2) 342,099 66,000
+Audit-Related Fees (2) 35,000 342,099

-Tax Fees (3) 55,485

-All Other Fees (4) 2,880 2,780
+All Other Fees (3) 2,981 2,880

-Total Fees \$ 636,729 \$ 512,849
+Total Fees \$ 510,481 \$ 636,729

-(1) Audit fees consist of the aggregate fees billed for professional services rendered for the audit of our annual financial statements included in our Annual Report on Form 10-K and a review of financial statements included in our Quarterly Reports on Form 10-Q and services that are normally provided in connection with statutory and regulatory filings or engagements for those years.

-(2) Audit-related fees issuance of consent letters for relevant SEC filings, the filing of our Registration Statement on Form S-1 related to our initial public offering, and other services not required by stature or regulation.
+- (1) Audit fees consist of the aggregate fees billed for professional services rendered for the audit of our annual financial statements included in our Annual Report on Form 10-K, including the audit of internal control over financial reporting, and a review of financial statements included in our Quarterly Reports on Form 10-Q and services that are normally provided in connection with statutory and regulatory filings or engagements for those years. - (2) Audit-related fees issuance of consent letters for relevant SEC filings, the filing of our Registration Statement on Form S-1 related to our initial public offering, and other services not required by stature or regulation. - (3) Fees incurred related to accounting research subscription.